The End of Eternity: Plot

 On arrival in 1932, Harlan holds Noÿs at gunpoint and reveals that he suspects her of being from the Hidden Centuries and that he has brought her so that she could not harm Eternity.
-Noÿs acknowledges that she is from that time and explains that her people have also developed time travel, but their method shows many possible futures, rather than just one future as is seen by Eternity.
-They learned that humans would have been the first species to spread into the galaxy, but in each future in which Eternity existed, safety was given a priority, and by the time that humans reach the stars, other species predominated and prevented them.
+Noÿs acknowledges that she is from that time and explains that her people have also developed time travel, but their method shows many possible futures, rather than just the single future seen by Eternity.
+They learned that humans would have been the first species to spread into the galaxy, but in each future in which Eternity existed, safety was given a priority, and by the time that humans had reached the stars, other species predominated and prevented them.
 As a result, humanity would become depressed and gradually die out.
 Noÿs's mission was to make the minimum change to history to remedy that by preventing Eternity from ever being founded.
 There were multiple ways of achieving that, and she chose an approach in which she and Harlan were together.
 Noÿs gives Harlan the choice of killing her and preserving Eternity or letting her live and allowing a different future to arise.
-Harlan, remembering the unhealthy interpersonal relationships between the Eternals and the sociological damage that he has seen to be done to people whose original "homewhen" had ceased to exist, begins to agree with her.
-Suddenly, a reality change occurs, and the kettle disappears, which indicates that Eternity now never happened.
+Harlan, remembering the unhealthy interpersonal relationships between the Eternals and the sociological damage that he has seen to be done to people whose original "homewhen" had ceased to exist, agrees with her.
+His resolution causes a reality change to occur, and the kettle disappears, indicating that Eternity now never happened.
 The book ends by stating that it was "the end of Eternity – and the beginning of Infinity".